Don't wait around for other people to be happy for you. Any happiness you get you've got to make yourself. – Alice

 Q: How is the labiaplasty procedure done?

-A: The labiaplasty surgery involves shortening the vaginal lips.
+A: Labiaplasty involves shortening the vaginal lips.
 Unwanted tissue is removed with a scalpel or possibly a laser, and the loose edge may be stitched up.
-This cosmetic plastic surgery procedure is mainly done in women who have experienced a very noticeable stretching of their vaginal lips and wish to have their vagina look young and natural once again.
+This cosmetic plastic surgery procedure is mainly done in women who have experienced a very noticeable stretching of their genital tissues and wish to have their vagina look young and natural once again.
 Get a consultation with our top of the line surgeon and find out if labiaplasty is the best procedure for you.

 Q: Who is a candidate for a labiaplasty surgery?

-A: Women who suffer from some sort of vaginal hypertrophy are good candidates for labiaplasty; this can be experienced in the form of loose labia minora, large labia, and over stretched vaginas due to pregnancy.
+A: Women who suffer from some sort of vaginal hypertrophy are good candidates for labiaplasty; this can be experienced in the form of loose labia minora, large labia minora, and over stretched vaginas due to pregnancy.
 Most of our patients request labiaplasty to reduce the size of their labia minora in order to make their lives more comfortable; as excessive vaginal tissue can cause extreme pain and discomfort as it rubs on your clothes.
 A secondary reason for this surgery would be the esthetic appearance of their vaginas; women can be very critical of themselves and their self esteem can be damaged if they feel their vaginas are deformed or not normal.
 You don’t have to feel abnormal if your labia is larger than before; many women have experienced this enlargement of their private areas, especially after childbirth.

 Q: Would labiaplasty surgery cost less if I have just one labia enlarged?

 A: Usually we suggest that you undergo labiaplasty on both sides to avoid an asymmetric labia minora.
 Working on both sides of the labia minora will give you the natural and symmetric appearance you desire after going through the healing process.

 Q: Can I have an all female staff in the operating room during my labiaplasty?